We get a lot of requests that sound like this…

-We live in a condo/home where we get alot of excess and disturbing noise from Neighbors/Dogs/On-going Construction … How can we prevent this?
+We live in a condo/home where we get a lot of excesses and disturbing noise from Neighbors/Dogs/On-going Construction … How can we prevent this?
 Most often this is followed up with a – How can we do this temporarily or without spending much money.

 Well – you all have a bit of an uphill battle.
 Acoustic products can often be costly for the residential consumer as well as aesthetically what they didn’t have in mind.
-For industrial and commercial users, they happen to be very cost effective and fit in their environments.
+Industrial and commercial users, happen to be very cost-effective and fit in their environments.
 However – there are a few products and a few things that can be done for these types of problems.
 First let’s explain how noise works, then give you products and practical sense that will make a difference in your home.

 Sound.. how does it work?

 Sound is energy/heat.
-It travels in sound waves.
-Each time a particular sound wave hits an object it reflects.
+It travels in sound waves. residential noise Each time a particular sound wave hits an object it reflects.
 The material it hits can either magnify that deflection or soften it.
-When it softens it, it is essentially losing heat / energy.
-Any soft, open celled ( porous ) material absorbs sound while the heavier products like sound barriers deaden sound.
-By deadening the sound hits that heavy product and looses much of it’s energy.
+When it softens it, it is essentially losing heat/energy.
+Any soft, open-celled ( porous ) material absorbs sound while the heavier products like sound barriers deaden sound.
+By deadening the sound hits that heavy product and loses much of its energy.
 Another way sound travels is along materials.
-The sound waves will actually travel through various woods, metals through vibration.
-So now that we know how sound works, lets look at products and household items that can absorb sound….
+The sound waves will actually travel through various woods, and metals through vibration.
+So now that we know how sound works, let’s look at products and household items that can absorb sound…

 Balconies!First – lots of complaints coming from balconies and/or sliding glass doors.
 The right way would be to hang quilted fiberglass blankets essentially enclosing your balcony.
 Problem is- they are industrial looking and may very well look like a bandaid.
-My first thought is that if enough complaints are received, the construction company themselves, should be enclosing their construction zone with these acoustic blankets.
+My first thought is that if enough complaints are received, the construction company themselves should be enclosing their construction zone with these acoustic blankets.
 This is one of the main uses of these blankets.
-But, that may be alot of effort and red tape.
-So if your ears are screaming and aesthetics are no longer a worry, we manufacturer shorter life acoustic blankets that would very much quiet things down and save money over the heavy use blankets..
+But, that may be a lot of effort and red tape.
+So if your ears are screaming and aesthetics are no longer a worry, we manufacture shorter-life acoustic blankets that would very much quiet things down and save money over the heavy use blankets..

-Most of the time it’s only a specific span of wall that creates this problem.
-We know sheetrocking is not fun, however by purchasing sheets of mass loaded vinyl barrier, some glue and refinishing a wall with sheetrock will do wonders for peace.
+Most of the time it’s only a specific span of the wall that creates this problem.
+We know sheetrock is not fun, however by purchasing sheets of mass-loaded vinyl barrier, some glue, and refinishing a wall with sheetrock will do wonders for peace.
 The vinyl barrier can simply cut to size and glued to the existing wall.
 Another layer of sheetrock would be placed over that, preferably with adhesive and screws.
-This adhesive will bond the sheet rock better to the vinyl barrier and anytime you get a more solid bond between materials, sound looses some energy.
-Then refinish your wall and you’ve merely lost 3/4 to 1″ of space but gained piece and quiet.
-If you own the home/condo/townhouse, you can consider simply leaving a few inch space and actually building a second wall, in the same fashion with vinyl barrier, right in front of the problem wall.
+This adhesive will bond the sheetrock better to the vinyl barrier and anytime you get a more solid bond between materials, the sound loses some energy.
+Then refinish your wall and you’ve merely lost 3/4 to 1″ of space but gained peace and quiet.
+If you own the home/condo/townhouse, you can consider simply leaving a few inch space and actually building a second wall, in the same fashion as a vinyl barrier, right in front of the problem wall.
 The space actually acts as a noise absorbent as well.
 Visit our vinyl sound barrier page for more diagrams and information.